Francis J. Herron: Biography

 His two divisions were consolidated to form "Herron's Division" which was attached to the XVII Corps.
-During the Siege of Vicksburg, Herron's division was placed on the extreme left flank of the Union lines.
-Upon the surrender of the city Ulysses S. Grant chose Herron, along with generals James B. McPherson and John A. Logan, to lead the procession into the city and accept the formal surrender of arms on July 4, 1863.
-He next led the Yazoo City expedition, capturing the city, a Confederate fleet and supplies there.
+During the siege of Vicksburg, Herron's division was placed on the extreme left flank of the Union lines.
+Upon the surrender of the city, Ulysses S. Grant chose Herron, along with generals James B. McPherson and John A. Logan, to lead the procession into the city and accept the formal surrender of arms on July 4, 1863.
+He next led the Yazoo City expedition, capturing the city, a Confederate fleet and supplies.
 Herron was appointed to command of the XIII Corps and occupied the Texas coast with headquarters at Brownsville.
 During this time, he provided aid to Mexican President Benito Juárez and prevented French troops of Emperor Maximilian from establishing themselves along the Rio Grande.
 As the Civil War came to an end, Herron commanded the District of Northern Louisiana.

 After the Civil War, he stayed in Baton Rouge.
-He was tax collector for a district in New Orleans and served as a United States Marshal from 1867 until 1869.
+He was a tax collector for a district in New Orleans and served as a United States Marshal from 1867 until 1869.
 He was the Secretary of State of Louisiana before moving to New York City in 1877, where he practiced law and served as a banker.
 He was married to Adelaide Wilbray.
 A widower since 1901, he died of a six-week illness, reportedly a pauper in a tenement in New York City, and was buried in Calvary Cemetery in Queens, New York.
 He was a member of the Grand Army of the Republic and the Military Order of the Loyal Legion of the United States The commonly accepted story that Herron died in poverty is likely false, as the "tenement" in which he lived at the time of his death was in a fashionable neighborhood and well-appointed.